MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceInfo.NetworkCost** - Indication of devices current network cost, which reflects the status of WiFi/Cellular/Roaming to help detect issues specific to device network

-- **is_app_in_duo_split_view_mode** - This will let us know that the app was in Duo split-screen mode.
+- **is_app_in_duo_split_view_mode** - This lets us know that the app was in Duo split-screen mode.
 This property is set only for Duo (Android only) devices.

-- **is_app_local** - This property will help in identify whether the account is of type app_local or not.
-App local is a non syncable account on Hx platform which helps in persisting storage/local calendar accounts into HxStorage.
+- **is_app_local** - This property helps to identify whether the account is of type app_local or not.
+App local is a non syncable account on Hx platform, which helps in persisting storage/local calendar accounts into HxStorage.

 - **is_dex_mode_enabled** - Whether Samsung DeX mode is enabled to help detect issues specific to DeX mode with Samsung devices